huangjien/huangjien/README.md

 - 🌱 I have some K8S, Azure certificate and experienced on Testing Automation.

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to DevOps and Testing Automation.

-- ⚡ Fun fact: I use tabs over spaces
+- ⚡ Believe that full-stack give you the capability to implement your ideas

 <br/>